 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-Our water sources are 34 wells, of which, 27 are in the Alluvial and 7 in the Memphis aquifers.
+Our water sources are 37 wells, of which, 27 pump from the Alluvial Aquifers and 10 pump from the Memphis Aquifers.